zbzalex/hill/README.md

 Neon Framework
 ===================

-The Neon is a toy set up over Symfony framework for comfortable creating your ideas.
+The Neon is a simple framework without dependencies.

 Getting Started
 ---------------